TIBCOSoftware/snappydata/docs/connectors/cdc_connector.md

 	- Writing data from different tables to a single table is currently not supported as the schema for incoming data frame cannot be changed.

-	- For every source table that needs to be tracked for changes, ensure that there is a corresponding destination table in SnappyData.
+	- For every source table that needs to be tracked for changes, ensure that there is a corresponding destination table in TIBCO ComputeDB.